krishnakantyadav0728/linux/sudo.md

 *what is the visudo
 *working with sudoers file

-*how to change a user
+### how to change a user
 #whoami---check
 #su - username
 su---switch user

-revert then do exit
+### revert then do exit

 *for root user
 su -

-**what is sudo**
+### what is sudo
-super user do
+super user do.
-it is a way to temporarily grant a user administrative rights
+it is a way to temporarily grant a user administrative rights.

 ex:
 #yum install nginx
 #sudo yum install nginx

-details of sudo is present under
+details of sudo is present under.
 #/etc/sudoers

-we can edit the above file using
+we can edit the above file using.
 #visudo

 #less /etc/sudoers

-how to give limited access for any user
+how to give limited access for any user.
 #updatedb
 #log as aroot user
 #visudo